- 1 What is a degree “concentration”?

 Who advises candidates?

-Graduate advising in the Department of English and Comparative Literature is ordinarily by faculty in that Department, supplemented as necessary by faculty from other fields.
-A similar model obtains in this program.
+Graduate advising in the Department of English and Comparative Literature is ordinarily done by faculty in that Department, supplemented as necessary by faculty from other fields.
+A similar model pertains in this program.
 There is a board of advisors, drawn from a range of disciplines and departments, including practicing clinicians from the School of Medicine, who may serve as advisors.
 Faculty offering any of the courses listed here may serve as well, either as the primary advisor as a secondary member of the candidate’s committee; other faculty may serve as well, subject to their agreement and approval of the program director.
-The director (a physician with academic appointments in both Social Medicine and English and Comparative Literature) will also be available for advising questions throughout a candidate’s degree program.
+The associate director is also be available for advising questions throughout a candidate’s degree program.

 Will I be able to work in clinical situations?